 10. Rain in Naples

-In Naples, the summer season is best characterized by its rainy season along with the warm weather.
-The wettest month of the year is August, when the city can get around six inches of rain.
-The city’s wet season spans from the end of May to the beginning of October.
+In Naples, the summer season is characterized as much by rain as by scorching temperatures.
+The wettest month of the year is August, when the city frequently gets about six inches of rain.
+The wet season spans from the end of May to the beginning of October.
+So with all this talk about hurricanes, massive rains, and dangerous heat —- is Naples, Florida, safe?
+As long as you take the proper precautions when it comes to the weather, yes, you will be fine.

-If you're looking for a work environment that combines art, nature, good food, and beautiful beaches, then Naples surely is the place for you.
-The tourism industry is also a major contributor to the city’s economy, as many local residents work in the service and hospitality sectors.
+If you're looking for a work environment that also offers art, nature, good food, and beautiful beaches, then Naples surely is a great place for you.
+The tourism industry is a major contributor to the city’s economy — although it’s been not quite as robust in recent months as in years past.
+Still, many Naples residents work in the service and hospitality sectors.
+And construction is booming.

 Four swamp buggies race through shallow water in Naples, Florida.